technix/atrament.ink/docs/atrament-extras/customization.md

 | `css="classname"` | Apply CSS class to the text. |
 | `style="CSS style string"` | Apply CSS style to the text. |

-You can provide multiple classes for the element, separating them with space.
+You can provide multiple classes for the element, separating them with a space.

 This example shows how to define scene classes, choice classes, and text classes.